MercersKitchen/Advanced-CS/README.md

 - Ensure your email is working and protected, "Have I Been Pwned?", "Badrap": this is now a legal and recorded form of communication for everything online
 - LinkedIn Account: create one and maintain links to your GitHub Portfolio
 - Creating and Maintaining a GitHub Account: https://github.com/MercersKitchen/Creating-a-GitHub-Repository
+  - Create a Pong Respository
+  - `ReadMe.md`: Notes about Easter Eggs and other research and ideas into Pong
+  - Include the Following Folders ... (remember, without a REadMe.txt file, the folder will not be created)
+    - / Procedural Pong / ReadMe.txt
+    - / Prototyping Objects / ReadMe.txt
+    - / OPP Pong / ReadMe.txt
 - External Documentation: ReadMe Files: see DOC already made
   - External Documentation: ReadMe.md, ReadMe.txt, and Introductions to GitHub Markdown
   - https://github.com/Intro-CS-App-Dev-and-Deploy/External-Documentation